Lorna-London/joggle/README.md

-# Joggle allows you view tasks on a selected date from the calendar and create new ones.
+# Joggle allows you to create and view tasks
+1. Select a date from the calendar to view your task/s for the day
+2. Click 'add new task' to create a new one